TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 19/Isaiah 19.21.md

 ---

-And Jehovah shall be known to Egypt, and the Egyptians shall know Jehovah in that day; yea, they shall worship with sacrifice and oblation, and shall vow a vow unto Jehovah, and shall perform it.
+Yahweh will be known to Egypt, and the Egyptians will know Yahweh in that day.
+Yes, they will worship with sacrifice and offering, and will vow a vow to Yahweh, and will perform it.